Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in

-In range (iii), the QLD shell-structures below the second shell-structure only contribute to the results.
-Thus the results in ETFA at $\varepsilon_{\text{c}} \ge (7 / 2) \omega_z$ (a) or $5 \omega_c$ (b) can only reproduce the exact values.
-There are additional detailed structures associated with the hierarchic structures; however it is difficult to find them up in Fig.~\ref{Fig-oz1-etfa} because the difference between the results in exact calculations and ETFA is visually small.
+In range (iii), the lowest, second-lowest, and third-lowest hierarchies principally contribute to the exact results.
+Thus the results in ETFA only with $\varepsilon_{\text{c}} \ge 3.5 \omega_{z}$ (a) or $5 \omega_{c}$ (b) can reproduce the exact values.
+There appear additional detailed structures owing to the upper hierarchies; However it is difficult to see them in fig.~\ref{Fig-oz1-etfa} because the difference between the results in the exact calculation and ETFA is visually small.

 Finally we comment on the particle number dependence on the above results.
-When the particle number varies, there principally appear two kinds of quantitative change.
-One is the change of the values at the 2DTF and 1DTF limit as shown in Eqs.~(\ref{Eq-77})-(\ref{Eq-79}): $\Omega^{(3)}_{z 1} \propto N^{1/6}$, $\Omega^{(2)}_{z 1} \propto N^{1/2}$, and $\Omega^{(1)}_{z 1} \propto N^{-1/2}$.
-The other is the change of the critical anisotropy points between the ranges (i) and (ii), which are proportional to $N^{1/2}$ for the oblate deformed potentials and to $N$ for the prolate deformed potentials.
+If the particle number varies, the qualitative behaviors are kept, and two kinds of quantitative change appear.
+One is the change of the results in the TFA limit, $\Omega^{(3)}_{z 1} \propto N^{1 / 6}$, $\Omega^{(2)}_{z 1} \propto N^{1 / 2}$, and $\Omega^{(1)}_{z 1} \propto N^{- 1 / 2}$, as shown in eqs.~(\ref{Eq-77})-(\ref{Eq-79}).
+The other is the change of the critical anisotropies dividing range (i) and range (ii), which are proportional to $N^{1 / 2}$ for the oblate deformed gases and $N$ for the prolate deformed gases.